 Specialization in Hermeneutics and Psychoanalysis

-The specialization can be pursued in any of the following tracks:
+The specialization may be pursued within any of the following academic tracks:

-Beyond the core requirements of each study track, students in this specialization must complete:
+In addition to the core requirements of each track, the specialization includes:

-✔ Participation in the Psychoanalysis and Hermeneutics Colloquium, in addition to the departmental colloquium.
+– Participation in the Psychoanalysis and Hermeneutics Colloquium (in addition to the general departmental colloquium)

-Key Issues in the Philosophy of Psychoanalysis (Prof. Aner Govrin)
+Key Issues in the Philosophy of Psychoanalysis, taught by Prof. Aner Govrin

 -